GoogleCloudPlatform/opentelemetry-operations-js/docs/releasing.md

 * (TODO: create changelog) In addition, update the CHANGELOG.md and start new Unreleased label.
 * Create a new commit with the exact title: `Post Release: update CHANGELOG, Examples and ReadMe`.
-* Go through PR review and merge it to GitHub master branch.
+* Go through PR review and merge it to GitHub main branch.